Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Background

 We write the unit tensor of size $k$ as $\Tens{k} = \sum_{i=1}^k e_i\otimes e_i \otimes e_i \in R^k \otimes R^k \otimes R^k$ where $\{e_1,\dots,e_k\}$ is the standard basis for $R^k$. \end{definition}

-If a tensor $T$ is a restriction of a tensor $T'$ this means that any algorithm to compute $\Phi(T')$ can be transformed into one to compute $\Phi(T)$ by applying the linear maps $\phi_1,\phi_2,\phi_3$ to the inputs and output.
+If a tensor $T$ is a restriction of a tensor $T'$ this means that any algorithm to compute $\Phi(T')$ can be transformed into one to compute $\Phi(T)$ by applying the linear maps $\phi_A,\phi_B,\phi_C$ to the inputs and output.
 In particular, if we have a restriction of the form $\Tens{n,m,p} \leq \Tens{r}$, then we have an algorithm to multiply $n\times m$ and $m\times p$ matrices using $r$ multiplications in $R$.
 A restriction of the form $T \leq \Tens{r}$ gives rise to a decomposition of $T$ into $r$ summands of the form

 We then call $r$ the \emph{rank} of this decomposition and a tensor that can be written in the form $a \otimes b \otimes c$ a \emph{rank-one} tensor.
 The rank of a tensor $T$ is defined as the smallest integer $r$ such that $T$ has a decomposition of rank $r$.
+Together with Strassen's recursive block matrix multiplication strategy, this gives the following fundamental result. \begin{theorem} If $\Tens{n,m,p}\leq \Tens{r}$ then there is an algorithm to multiply $N\times N$ matrices in $\O(N^{3\log_{nmp}(r)})$ operations in $R$. \end{theorem}